CubeSat2030/ZR6BN-0/README.md

 discoverable on
 pairable on

-Then trust and pair your ground station device.
+Trust and pair your ground station device, then run:

-Finally, run:

 sudo bt-network -s nap bnep0

-This attaches the PAN to bnep0.

-Your Pi is now hosting a small Bluetooth network at 192.168.50.1.

 ⸻